mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *the difference between stupidity and genius is that genius has its limits.*
+> *let everyone try and find that as a result of daily prayer he adds something new to his life, something with which nothing can be compared.*

 </div>
 <!-- quote-end -->